stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/01-aws/05-add-aws-accounts.md

 ---
 title: "Register and Manage AWS Accounts"
 metaTitle: "Add an AWS Account to Palette"
-metaDescription: "Learn how to add an AWS account to Palette."
+description: "Learn how to add an AWS account to Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---